 Rather than frighten people off, the purported presence of poltergeists has been capitalized upon and they even offer a tour called Haunted Encounters.

 For Lynn’s birthday, we convened in The Observation Bar lounge.
-Maureen and the Mercury 5 transported us back to the mid-1990s with their mix of jump, rockabilly and swing-tinged pop.
-I didn’t see any ghosts but I had a great time with the living that were assembled as I consumed mass quantities of spirits.
+Maureen and the Mercury 5 transported us back to the mid-1990s with their mix of jump, rockabilly, and swing-tinged pop.
+I didn’t see any ghosts but I had a great time with the living who were assembled as I consumed mass quantities of spirits.

 The ship is a popular filming location.
 It’s been featured in Adventures of the Queen (1975), A Love Affair: The Eleanor and Lou Gehrig story (1978), Anchorman: The legend of Ron Burgundy (2004), an episode of B.J. and the Bear, an episode of Baywatch, an episode of Blue Thunder, an episode of Cannon, an episode of CHiPs, an episode of Ferris Bueller, an episode of Harry O, an episode of MacGuyver, an episode of Police Woman, an episode of SeaQuest 2032, an episode of Switch, an episode of The Bionic Woman, an episode of The Hardy Boys/Nancy Drew mysteries (1977), an episode of The Young and the Restless, and an episode of Toma.